Identification

 When the medical test has been performed, the age of the person will match with the lower value of the fork; the day and month of birth will correspond to the date in which the test has been practiced.

-These tests have resulted in very problematic age determinations and have attracted many criticisms from international organisations, NGOs[26], academics, the UN Committee on the Rights of the Child, as well as administration officers and the Spanish Ombudsman.[27]
+These tests have resulted in very problematic age determinations and have attracted many criticisms from international organisations, NGOs[35], academics, the UN Committee on the Rights of the Child, as well as administration officers and the Spanish Ombudsperson.[36]
 The main concerns regard the inaccurate nature of the tests, their lack of accuracy if applied to persons with different ethnicities mainly due to the lack of professionals’ medical knowledge on the physical development of non-European minors, the lack of provision of information to the minor on how tests work and on the whole procedure.
-In addition, it has been proven by several documents that, while these tests limit children’s access to their dedicated protection system, they do not limit adults’ access to the minors’ system.[28]
+In addition, it has been proven by several documents that, while these tests limit children’s access to their dedicated protection system, they do not limit adults’ access to the minors’ system.[37]
 The most criticised aspect of the practical application of the tests for the determination of age is the lack of legislative coherence and the excessive discretion of the authorities.

 The provisions of the Protocol do not follow the recent Spanish Supreme Court ruling, which has provided clarification and the right interpretation of Article 35 of Aliens Act, which provides that “in case it is not possible to surely assess the age, tests for age determination can be used”.[39]

 In this judgment, the Supreme Court ruled that, when the official documentation of the minor states the age minority, the child must be sent to the protection system without the conduct of medical tests.
 In the cases when the validity of the documentation is unclear, the courts will have to assess with proportionality the reasons for which the mentioned validity is questioned.
-In that case, medical tests can be conducted but always bearing in mind that the doubts based on the physical aspects of the minor must be read in his or her favour.
+In that case, medical tests can be conducted but always bearing in mind that the doubts based on the physical aspects of the minor must be read in their favour.
 In the same way, documented unaccompanied minor migrants cannot be considered undocumented if they hold an official document issued by their country of origin.
 As said above, this latter aspect is contradicted by the Protocol.

 In practice, medical age assessment procedures are used as a rule rather than as an exception, and are applied to both documented and undocumented children, no matter if they present official identity documentation or if they manifestly appear to be minors; the benefit of the doubt is also not awarded in practice.
 Children are also not given the benefit of the doubt if they present documentation with contradictory dates of birth.